 Release date: 26th January 2008

 Starring: Rick Yune, Rachel Specter, Lance Henriksen and Bill Moseley

 Plot: Edward Carnby is forced to join forces with a team of witch hunters to track down and fight his old nemesis, the dangerous witch Elisabeth Dexter.

 The movie is loosely based on the Alone in the Dark franchise.

 In the Name of the King: A Dungeon Siege Tale

 Directed by: Uwe Boll

 Plot: A horde of monsters invades the land, and a unfortunate farmer loses his family.
 Desperate for revenge, he joins the King's army and starts his journey to their leader.

-Like Boll's previous films it was negatively received and was, yet another box office bomb.
+Like Boll's previous films, it was very negatively received and a box office bomb.